-- (a) Each tutorial program shall annually report its rates for tuition, related services, and room and board, if applicable, to the Secretary on a form prescribed for that purpose. - (b) The rates that a tutorial program charges for tuition, related services, and room and board shall be reasonably related to the actual costs of the services provided.
-Reasonable relationship shall be determined by utilizing generally accepted accounting principles, such as those set forth in the Handbook (II) for Financial Accounting of Vermont School Systems. - (c) The Secretary shall review each tutorial program's annual rate report.
-If the Secretary concludes that a tutorial program's rates are not reasonably related to the services provided, the Secretary shall make a determination as to the maximum rate that public school districts and the Agency would pay to the tutorial program for those services and offer the tutorial program an opportunity for explanation regarding why the maximum rate the Agency would pay is not adequate.
-If the explanation is not satisfactory, the Secretary shall refer the matter to the State Board.

-- (1) Upon such referral by the Secretary, the State Board shall conduct a formal proceeding in accordance with the requirements of SBE Rule 1230, et seg. - (2) The State Board's determination shall be final.
+- (a) 22350.4.1 Each non-residential tutorial program shall annually report its rates for tuition, related services, and room and board, if applicable, to the Commissioner-Secretary on a form prescribed for that purpose. - (b) 22350.4.2 The rates that a tutorial program charges for tuition, related services, and room and board shall be reasonably related to the actual costs of the services provided.
+Reasonable relationship shall be determined by utilizing generally accepted accounting principles, such as those set forth in the Handbook (II) for Financial Accounting of Vermont School Systems. - (c) 22350.4.3 The CommissionerSecretary -shall review each tutorial program's annual rate report.
+If the Commissioner-Secretary concludes that a tutorial program's rates are not reasonably related to the services provided, the Commissioner-Secretary shall make a determination as to the maximum rate that public school districts and the State Department Agency of Education would pay to the tutorial program for those services and offer the tutorial program an opportunity for explanation regarding why the maximum rate the Department Agency would pay is not adequate.
+If the explanation is not satisfactory, the Commissioner Secretary shall refer the matter to the State Board of Education. - (1) 22350.4.3.1-Upon such referral by the Commissioner Secretary, the State Board-of Education shall conduct a formal proceeding in accordance with the requirements of SBE Rule 1230, et seq. - (2) 22350.4.3.2 The State Board of Education's determination shall be final.

-DISTANCE LEARNING SCHOOLS
+STATE BOARD OF EDUCATION RULES FOR DISTANCE LEARNING SCHOOLS

-Section 2236 Approval of Distance Learning Schools.
+Section 22361 Approval of Distance Learning Schools.

-Section 2237 Statutory Authority.
+Section 22372 Statutory Authority.

-16 V.S.A. § 166(b)(6).
+16 V.S.A.
+Section 16 V.S.A. § -166-(b)-(6).

-Section 2238 Definition.
+Section 22383 Definition.

-A "Distance Learning School" means an independent school that offers a program of elementary or secondary education through correspondence, electronic mail, satellite communication, or other means and that, because of its structure, does not meet some or all the rules of the State Board for approved independent schools.
+A "Distance Learning School" means an independent school which-that offers a program of elementary or secondary education through correspondence, electronic mail, satellite communication, or other means and whichthat, because of its structure, does not meet some or all the rules of the sState Bboard for approved independent schools and is ineligible to receive public tuition payments pursuant to 16 V.S.A. § 166(b)(6).

-Section 2239 Procedures and Standards.
+Section 22394 Procedures and Standards.

-The distance learning school shall meet the procedures and standards set forth in Rules 2220-2228 above that, because of its structure, can be applied, and the following rules:
+The distance learning school shall meet the procedures and standards set forth in rules\Rules\2220-22287, above, which that, because of its structure, can be applied, and the following rules: